Clive Coleman is an English barrister turned BBC News legal correspondent, who is also an award-winning comedy and sitcom writer.

 He wrote the sitcom ‘Chambers’, set in what was described as “perhaps the country’s least spectacular law chambers”.
 Launched on BBC Radio 4 it ran for three series of five episodes.
 It then transferred to BBC Two after its first year for two hit television series.

-You may also know Clive Coleman as a barrister, leading television comedy writer, after dinner and motivational speaker.
+You may also know him as a barrister, leading television comedy writer, after dinner and motivational speaker.
 Working with a raft of top UK based and international companies and organisations he is a force to be reckoned with.
 Fee + travel + accommodation + VAT on application.

 Clive Coleman Keynote Speaker UK